oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 Figure: Attacker Initiated Cross Device Flow Exploit (Backchannel Transferred Session Pattern)

 - (A) The attacker sends a social engineering message to prepare the user for the upcoming authorization (optional).
-- (B) The attacker initiates the protocol on the Initiating Device (or by mimicking the initiating device) by starting a purchase, adding a device to a network or accessing a service on the Initiating Device.
+- (B) The attacker initiates the protocol on the Initiating Device (or by mimicking the Initiating Device) by starting a purchase, adding a device to a network or accessing a service on the Initiating Device.
 - (C) The client on the Initiating Device requests user authorization on the backchannel from the Authorization Server.
 - (D) The Authorization Server requests the authorization from the user on the user's device.
 - (E) The user authenticates to the authorization server before granting authorization on their device.